 Time is money at law firms.
 It is that simple.
 The billable hour is a major part of the language of the legal profession.
 Your profitability as a law firm depends on how well you manage those billable hours.
 There are a number of critical factors to explore when tackling how to best measure and manage billable hours.
 The end goal, though, is always the same: law firm profitability.

 It is how law firms stay competitive.
 It shapes how law firms operate as a businesses.
 More profitable law firm means a few important things.
-You’re creating more value and are better able to cover costs.
+You are creating more value, and are better able to cover costs.
 Moreover, the firm can assume greater risk and is, of course, making more money overall.
 This helps with recruiting top legal talent.

 Luckily, the question of “How do law firms operate as a business?” has many answers.
 Driving towards greater law firm profitability is a challenge you will tackle with many tools at your disposal.
 We will dive into some strategies and tactics here.

 Like any problem you seek to address, you first have to measure it.
 We recommend using an automated system for managing meetings and time.
 If you are not, you are wasting time and potentially miscalculating hundreds of billable hours each year.
 Law firms using manual meeting management and time tracking systems are burning through overhead and are likely to get an inaccurate count of their actual billable hours.

 Automated meeting and time management is a cost-cutting tool as well.
 Beyond just giving you a baseline understanding of how hours are being billed, sophisticated tracking software can help you act on the insights you gain from the data to make your team more productive.
 The right software can even automate certain functions that will alert team members about ways to save time and produce better results for clients in terms of how the work is organized over time.